midlantica/LovelyBunchOfCoconuts/content/quotes/you-cant-legislate-morality.md

 ---
-title: "You can’t legislate morality"
+title: 'You can’t legislate morality'
 ---

 ## "You can’t legislate morality.
 You can only regulate behavior."